 Epizootic hemorrhagic disease (EHD), which is spread by a biting insect called a midge, is a viral disease that occurs naturally and can infect white-tailed deer.

 The disease was not found in Minnesota wild deer until September 2019 but it is common in the Midwest.
-Wisconsin, Nebraska, Iowa, Illinois, Michigan and Ohio report EHD mortalities almost every year.
+Wisconsin, Nebraska, Iowa, Illinois, Michigan and Ohio report EHD mortalities in wild deer almost every year.

 The disease can dramatically reduce a local deer population in the short-term but has a relatively small impact on the overall deer population.
-The midge occurs naturally, and there is no known management activity to combat the disease.
+There are no management interventions available to combat the disease.

 EHD is not a threat to humans or animals outside the deer family.
-Even so, people should not consume deer that appear to be sick or in poor health.
+Even so, people should not consume deer that appear to be sick or deer that appear to be in poor health.

 EHD is seasonal and most often occurs during drought-like conditions in the late summer and early fall.
 Frost will kill the virus and midge that carries it, ending the potential infection period.